 If you’re ready for an urban adventure, Buenos Aires is your city.
 With endless city districts and neighborhoods to explore, you will get lost in the sights and sounds of Buenos Aires.
 Tango the night away as you learn the country’s popular dance, attend one of the many soccer games, and browse the local art scene—all this and more awaits you as a study abroad student in Buenos Aires.

-Open to students of all language levels, the Latin American Societies & Cultures Program allows you to improve your Spanish language skills while taking courses in the Arts, Humanities, Business, and Social Sciences, all of which feature an academic emphasis on Latin America.
+Open to students of all language levels, the Latin American Societies & Cultures Program allows you to improve your Spanish language skills while taking courses in Business, Humanities, and Social Sciences, all of which feature an academic emphasis on Latin America.

-Finally, we want you to feel at home in Buenos Aires, so we will do everything we can to help you integrate into life in Buenos Aires.
-From internships to cultural activities, you will have numerous opportunities to get to know Argentina.
+We want you to feel at home in Buenos Aires, so we do everything we can to help you integrate into life in the city.
+From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.